S Corporation (Subchapter S) and S Corp Tax Rate

 Profit and Distribution

 After electing S corp status, an LLC owner uses profits to pay salaries and distributions to owner-employees.
-The business must be able to cover a reasonable salary and at least $10,000 in distributions for the S corp election to make financial sense.
+The business must make at least $60,000 in earnings, be able to cover a reasonable salary, and have at least $20,000 in annual distributions for the S corp election to make financial sense.

 If an LLC owner forfeits a salary, he or she could be fined by the IRS.